abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 benefit of all beings (not just giving myself a “gift”), let alone explain a week of sitting to her.
 Could you comment?

 Answer: There are a couple of different layers there.
-The main one that leaps out is, I don’t think you need to explain yourself to everybody, especially in the light of loving-kindness.
+The main one that leaps out is that I don’t think you need to explain yourself to everybody, especially in the light of loving-kindness.
 It is usually not an act of loving-kindness to try to compare and then explain yourself to others.
 That’s usually an exercise in judgment of yourself in which you, invariably, come up short.
 The very impulse to have to explain yourself to others is almost always generated from the sense, “I must be doing something wrong, and therefore, I have to explain myself.”
 You’re